A beautifully colorful lunch that tastes even better than it looks!

 One of the best ways to ensure that you’re getting all of the nutrients your body needs to be healthy and strong is to add a rainbow of natural colors to your diet.
 Not only are colorful foods loaded with essential vitamins and minerals, but when prepared the right way, they taste amazing, too!
 Our Mediterranean Quinoa Salad with Seasonal Vegetables packs everything your body needs into one healthy and delicious meal.
 By combining one of nature’s most perfect superfoods, quinoa, with seasonal vegetables, like green cucumber, our scrumptious yellow Oven Roasted Corn on the Cob, and red onion, we’ve created a quinoa recipe that is light enough to be enjoyed as a tasty lunch or side dish, but also filling enough to satisfy.
 We recommend cooking the quinoa for this Mediterranean quinoa dish the night before, so that it has time to chill and helps to cut down on prep time.

 For a “make-ahead” lunch, layer your salad in a 1/2 pint mason jar.
 Layer in this order: quinoa, parsley, tomatoes, cucumber, onion, and corn.
-Lastly, drizzle with our homemade Vinaigrette and refrigerate until ready to eat.
+Last, drizzle with our homemade Vinaigrette and refrigerate until ready to eat.

-- 1 cup red quinoa, rinsed well (optional white quinoa)
+- 1 cup red quinoa rinsed well (optional white quinoa)

-- 2 cups water, optional vegetable broth
+- 2 cups water optional vegetable broth

-- 2 teaspoons whole grain mustard (I used Whole Grain Country Dijon)
+- 2 teaspoons whole-grain mustard (I used Whole Grain Country Dijon)

-- 3 tablespoons freshly squeezed lemon juice
+- 3 tablespoons lemon juice freshly squeezed

 - 1 tablespoon white wine vinegar

-- 2 garlics clove, finely minced
+- 2 garlic cloves finely minced

 - 1/4 teaspoon crushed red pepper flakes

-- Freshly ground black pepper to taste
+- black pepper freshly ground, to taste

-- Kosher or sea salt to taste
+- kosher or sea salt to taste

-- 1/2 cup extra-virgin olive oil
+- 1/2 cup extra virgin olive oil

-- 1 medium red onion, thinly sliced
+- 1 red onion medium, thinly sliced

-- 1/2 cup chopped Italian parsley
+- 1/2 cup Italian parsley chopped

-Bring quinoa and 2 cups water to a boil in a medium pot over high heat.
+- Bring quinoa and 2 cups water to a boil in a medium pot over high heat.
 Reduce heat to medium-low, cover, and simmer until quinoa is tender, about 15 minutes.
 Remove pot from heat and allow to stand, covered, for 5 minutes.
 Fluff with a fork.
 Note: I like to cook the quinoa the day before and refrigerate so that it's already cold and prep time is lessened.

-Vinaigrette - In a medium bowl whisk together mustard, lemon juice, white wine vinegar, garlic, red pepper flakes, salt and pepper.
+- In a medium bowl whisk together mustard, lemon juice, white wine vinegar, garlic, red pepper flakes, salt and pepper.
 Gradually whisk in olive oil.
 Set aside.

-In a large mixing bowl, combine cucumber, corn, tomatoes, onion, and parsley, and cooled quinoa.
+- In a large mixing bowl, combine cucumber, corn, tomatoes, onion, and parsley, and cooled quinoa.
 Add Vinaigrette to mixture and toss gently.
 Serve immediately or refrigerate covered until ready to serve.

 Roasted Vegetable Method for Cool Weather Months

-While quinoa is cooking, add zucchini and onions to a medium mixing bowl, add 2 tablespoons vinaigrette and toss to coat.
+- While quinoa is cooking, add zucchini and onions to a medium mixing bowl, add 2 tablespoons vinaigrette and toss to coat.
 Place zucchini and onions on a 13x9x2" non-stick baking sheet or roasting pan.
 Spread the vegetables so they are not touching.

-Next, add tomatoes and corn to the same mixing bowl and add 2 tablespoons vinaigrette, toss gently to coat, set aside.
+- Next, add tomatoes and corn to the same mixing bowl and add 2 tablespoons vinaigrette, toss gently to coat, set aside.